Hummingbird (film): Production

 Hummingbird was almost entirely filmed at night.
 Filming sites included popular streets for homeless people, some of whom were involved in the shoot.
 Statham stated that before filming started some research was undertaken into the mental health issues of his character, including ex-servicemen asked about their experiences.

 The Dartford Crossing is featured in Hummingbird twice – when Joey drives a van across the bridge and when a lorry approaches the toll.
 The area around the Covent Garden Market was featured in several scenes.
 Among the buildings used was St Paul's and Royal Opera House.

 The sound track features "Malka Moma", a Bulgarian folk style song, with lyrics and music by Neli Andreeva and Georgi Genov.
 The song is performed by the Bulgarian National Folk Ensemble "Philip Koutev".
 Neli Andreeva, choirmaster with the ensemble, is the soloist.

 Release

 Hummingbird was released in the United Kingdom, the United States (as Redemption), France (as Crazy Joe) and in Germany (as Redemption - Stunde der Vergeltung) on 28 June 2013.

 Reception

+Critical response

-Based on 51 reviews, Rotten Tomatoes gives a score of 49% with an average rating of 5.3/10.
+Based on 50 reviews, Rotten Tomatoes gives a score of 50% with an average rating of 5.3/10.
 The site's critical consensus reads, "While it certainly has more on its mind than the average Jason Statham action thriller, Redemption doesn't quite capitalize on its premise – or on its star's strong, committed performance."
 On Metacritic, the film has a weighted average score of 43 out of 100 based on 14 critics, indicating "mixed or average reviews".